• Skip to primary navigation

 Different types of pongals are prepared on the occasion of Pongal, a harvest festival of Tamil Nadu.
 If you have never tried pongal, be sure to try my Ven Pongal and Sweet Pongal recipes.

-I have been on a mission to include healthier grains into our diet, such as millets, sorghum and buckwheat.
+I have been on a mission to include healthier grains, such as millet, sorghum, and buckwheat, into our diet.
 This recipe for Millet Pongal is a great one to start with if you are new to millets.

 I used Foxtail Millets (also called Kangni in India) to make this pongal.
 But you can use other millets too.